7 Best Sales Prospecting Automation Tools in 2026

 5. CloudTalk

 CloudTalk is a cloud telephony platform that supports outbound calling and basic sales prospecting automation.
 It focuses on call delivery and infrastructure rather than decision support or coaching.
+The platform offers international number coverage for global sales teams.

 Key differentiators: